 By following many of the same best practices for display ads you can also improve your search ad performances.
-In addition, search ads have some other tactics you can utilize such has:
+In addition, search ads have some other tactics you can utilize such as:

 For best performance, highlight something different in each headline and description so a unique message is shown every time.
 In fact, Google won’t show your search ad if your headline and description are too similar.

-Usually, Google places search ads on top of the search results, but sometime on the bottom, too.
-On top of that there might be other businesses that are paying to be shown in the search results for the same keywords as you do.
+Usually, Google places search ads on top of the search results, but sometimes on the bottom, too.
+On top of that, there might be other businesses that are paying to be shown in the search results for the same keywords as you do.
 Follow these 6 factors that Google considers when placing search ads and improve your rankings:

-When you’re setting your ads bid, you’re telling Google how much you are willing to pay for a click on your ad, and usually the higher the bid is, the higher you’ll rank.
+When you’re setting your ad bid, you’re telling Google how much you are willing to pay for a click on your ad, and usually, the higher the bid is, the higher you’ll rank.
 That probably doesn’t sound very appealing to you, especially if you have a tight budget, but is the quickest way to improve your search ad ranking.

-Luckily though, you can choose to bid more only on specific high value keywords relevant to your business and pay more only for those keywords that are of most value for you.
+Luckily though, you can choose to bid more only on specific high-value keywords relevant to your business and pay more only for those keywords that are of most value to you.

 Ad Rank thresholds determine your ability to compete in an ad auction.
 If you don’t meet the threshold, your ad won’t be shown.
 Google doesn’t share much about the threshold except that it depends on the following factors:

 - Ad quality – Lower-quality ads must meet higher thresholds to help Google maintain a high-quality experience for users.